AlexandruMalgras/MarketplaceAPI/README.md

 ## Technical stack

 The programming language used is C# with .Net Core Web API project structure.

 The database is created on MS SQL Server.

-The project also interacts with different libraries, such as Microsoft.EntityFrameworkCore.SqlServer and Microsoft.AspNetCore.Identity.EntityFrameworkCore for database management, and Microsoft.AspNetCore.Authentication.JwtBearer for authentication and authorization.
+The project interacts with different libraries, such as `Microsoft.EntityFrameworkCore.SqlServer` and `Microsoft.AspNetCore.Identity.EntityFrameworkCore` for database management, and `Microsoft.AspNetCore.Authentication.JwtBearer` for authentication and authorization.